When to stop searching

 Making the choice to extend your search

 Approximately 30% of searchers extend their search beyond 24-months.
-Most of these are in the final stages of closing on a single deal, had stopped active prospecting and had no other imminent deals in the pipeline.
+Most of these are in the final stages of closing on a single deal, have stopped active prospecting and had no other imminent deals in the pipeline.
 It is best to set these extensions in increments of 4-months to keep yourself “honest” about the probability of your success.
 One searcher wondered, “will prolonging the search just delay the inevitable?”, an important question.

 For self-funded searchers, tapping deeper into savings for another intense six months of searching is a difficult choice.
 In one instance, a searcher took on some weekend work to supplement savings while another tabled the start of their search by six months to work on a paid assignment to give them a cushion at the end.
 You will want to secure the support of your significant other, your mentors and advisors, and prepare solid justification for “breaking the promise” on your search length.